-In this section French-McCay (2024) contends that the toxicity values for exposures $\geq$ 48 h is 'highly conservative' since oil exposures at effect concentrations are typically short (hours, not days) and therefore an acute to chronic ratio correction is not needed for exposures in open waters.
-French-McCay (2024) suggests compensating by three possible methods: (1) increasing thresholds further for short duration exposure; (2) averaging modelled THC values over several hours; or (3) applying a dose metric in ppb-hours.
+In this section French-McCay (2025) contends that the toxicity values for exposures \geq 48 h is 'highly conservative' since oil exposures at effect concentrations are typically short (hours, not days) and therefore an acute to chronic ratio correction is not needed for exposures in offshore and open coastal waters.
+French-McCay (2025) suggests compensating by three possible methods: (1) increasing thresholds further for short duration exposure; (2) averaging modelled THC values over several hours; or (3) applying a dose metric in ppb-hours.

 This consideration is valid, as the effect concentrations for short field durations (hours) are far higher than those recorded following in typical 48 h+ experimental exposures.
-It is likely that the thresholds developed from 48 and 96 hour exposure data would be at least an order of magnitude lower than acute thresholds for hour-long exposures expected in the field.
-The NOPSEMA (2019) example threshold and the French-McCay (2024) recommended thresholds for entrained-oil (both based on acute toxicity data from relatively long exposures) are therefore conservative if applied to assess the risks posed by exposures as short as an hour.
+It is likely that the thresholds developed from 48- and 96-h exposure data would be substantially lower than acute thresholds for hour-long exposures expected in the field.
+The NOPSEMA (2019) example threshold and the French-McCay (2025) recommended thresholds for entrained-oil (both based on acute toxicity data from relatively long exposures) are therefore conservative if applied to assess the risks posed by exposures as short as one hour.